 The clamp on portable chair will allow your baby to be up closer to the table and more level with everyone.
 This would likely lead to less mess and I’m certain they would enjoy it more!

 One additional benefit, your baby or toddler can’t push themselves away from the table!

 Do you really need a portable high chair for travel?

 How do you eat at restaurants when there aren’t any high chairs if you are traveling without a travel high chair?
 Here are your options:

 - Find a restaurant providing high chairs.
+Not always possible.

 - Hold your baby or toddler on your lap during the meal.
-I don’t know about you, but I don’t enjoy trying to eat while holding a wiggly baby or getting food in my hair.
+I don’t know about you, but I don’t enjoy trying to eat while holding a wiggly baby who’s getting food in my hair.

 - Use a stroller that has a snack tray.
 Not all restaurants will have the space to accommodate a stroller.